-Target of Evaluation (TOE) and subject of the Security Target (ST) [6] is the Security IC with a Machine Readable Travel Document, Extended Access Control Application STARCOS 3.3 Passport Edition, Version 1.0.1.
+Target of Evaluation (TOE) and subject of the Security Target (ST) [6] resp.
+[7] is the Security IC with a Machine Readable Travel Document, Extended Access Control Application.

 The Security Target is based on the Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Extended Access Control [9].